 Introduction of these regulations requirements has compelled the online seller community to embrace GST regime.
 Some of these compliance are:

 No threshold for GST registration: Government has specified a threshold limit for all the businesses.
-A business is liable to register under Goods and Services Tax once such threshold limit is breached.
+A business is liable to register for Goods and Services Tax once such threshold limit is breached.
 Click here to read more about threshold limits under GST.
-However such limit is not applicable in case of E Commerce sellers.
-All the businesses carrying out e-commerce activity are required to get registered under GST irrespective of their turnover.
+However such limit is not applicable in case of E-Commerce sellers*.

 No Benefit under Composition Scheme: Most of these sellers registered with marketplace operators are small and medium businesses.
 Government has introduced composition scheme under GST law.
 This scheme is primarily aimed to reduce the burden of compliance for small and medium businesses.
 Under this scheme, businesses are required to file returns quarterly instead of monthly and pay taxes at nominal rates up to 2%.
 To know more about Composition Scheme, Click here.